Published on October 1st, 2019 | by Ruben0

 Grapes are grown in the pagos Gibalbin and Santa Lucía around Sanlúcar.
 The wine starts at 15° alcohol, spends 8 years as a Manzanilla under a layer of flor (basically the solera of the Manzanilla Solear + 2 extra years as a Manzanilla Pasada).
 It is then fortified a second time to 18° and proceeds to oxidative ageing for another 6-7 years.
 The solera system is spread out over several bodegas including Mil Pesetas and San Guillermo as well as the famous Arboledilla and Pastora.
 In total it contains over 12,000 botas organised in 12 criaderas for biological ageing and 4 criaderas for oxidative ageing.

-In 2016 the wine was given a new, minimal white label and got an official 12 Year Old age statement.
+In 2016 the wine was given a new, minimal white label and got an official 12 Year Old age statement (although in total it is slightly older, but you have to stick to the set age classifications).
 At the same time a 30 year old VORS version was introduced, which is further aged (3 criaderas) in the bodega El Potro.

 This wine will be part of the #SherryTT 2019 Twitter tasting, in which we’ll have five Amontillado wines and explore the wide range of characters that exists in this category.
 You can still apply and try it with us during Sherry Week.